In-patient luxury rehab center in Thailand

 6. Inhalants

-While a person may experience a temporary rush or high with inhalants, negative effects are far worse.
-Besides health problems, addiction to inhalants can change a person’s social circle, negatively affect their education, and cause other problems whose consequences affect the overall quality of life.
+Inhalant affects individuals by inducing drowsiness, disinhibition, agitation, and lightheadedness.
+Confusion and delirium occur due to exposure to high doses of inhalants.
+While a person may experience a temporary rush or high with inhalants, adverse effects are far worse.
+Addiction to inhalants can change a person’s social circle, negatively affect work and education, and cause other problems involving the overall quality of life.

 7. Club drugs